engeir/simple-recipes-cookbook/README.md

 - [@bafulton](https://github.com/bafulton) ([repo](https://github.com/bafulton/recipes),
   [website](https://bafulton.github.io/recipes/))

+> [!TIP]
+>
-> :information_source: If you have a fork of the simple recipes cookbook and would like
+> If you have a fork of the simple recipes cookbook and would like to have it linked
-> to have it linked here, feel free to create a pull request!
+> here, feel free to create a pull request!